 Dysarthria is a motor speech disorder that affects the muscles of the mouth, face, and respiratory system to become weak, move slowly, or not move at all.
-Children with dysarthria as a result of CP often have shallow, irregular breathing for speech, potentially affecting the rate at which they try to speak.
+Children with dysarthria as a result of cerebral palsy often have shallow, irregular breathing for speech, potentially affecting the rate at which they try to speak.
 Kids also may have a low-pitched, harsh-sounding voice, with little pitch variation (onlinelibrary.wiley.com).

-In the past few years, studies have been done on the effectiveness of treatment for children with cerebral palsy.
-One study published in the Developmental Medicine & Child Neurology in 2010 investigated intensive speech and language therapy for older children with CP.
+Over the past few decades, studies have been done on the effectiveness of treatment for children with cerebral palsy.
+One study published in the Developmental Medicine & Child Neurology in 2010 investigated intensive speech and language therapy for older children with cerebral palsy.
 They found that intensive therapy that focuses on stabilizing children’s respiratory and phonatory effort and speech rate could increase the intelligibility of their single words and connected speech.
 There was no noticeable change in the 6 weeks before therapy, implying that the treatment, rather than maturation or natural change, increased intelligibility.
 The results from intensive therapy therapy were maintained 6 weeks after intervention, during which they received no treatment, implying that the effects of therapy were maintained (onlinelibrary.wiley.com).

 Another study, conducted by the School of Psychology and Speech Pathology at Curtin University in 2012 evaluated the effectiveness of the motor speech treatment Prompts for Restructuring Oral and Muscular Phonetic Targets (PROMPT) in the management of motor-speech impairment in children with CP.
 All participants in the study showed a significant improvement in performance level of motor speech movement patterns and continued to do so 12 weeks after treatment.
 All participants showed improved perceptual accuracy and speech intelligibility as well (espace.library.curtin.edu.au).

 Cerebral palsy is the result of a brain injury or an abnormal development of the brain.
 Although the injury is neurological in nature, it causes impaired movement, coordination, balance and posture, which are mostly orthopedic in nature.
 Every child is unique, and those who have cerebral palsy have varying degrees of impairment.
-In order to more understand your child’s disability, it is important for his or her condition to be classified (cerebralpalsy.org).
+In order to more understand your child’s disability, it is important for his or her condition to be classified.

-At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
-We embrace differences with an understanding that individualized programs work better.
-For this reason, no two therapeutic programs are alike.
+At NAPA Center, we offer weekly and intensive speech therapy for children with cerebral palsy.
+NAPA was built on the love that parents have for their children; founded in 2008 by a mother who dedicated her life to finding the best therapies for her son with cerebral palsy.
+Now, NAPA is a leader in pediatric therapy, offering the best and most innovative tools and methods from around the world.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.